 What is Shareholder Protection?

-Shareholder Protection Insurance is designed to pay out should one of a group of shareholders become critically ill or pass away.
+Shareholder Protection Insurance is designed to pay out a cash lump sum should one of a group of shareholders become critically ill or pass away.
 It allows the remaining shareholders to buy back the shares of the absent shareholder providing you have the appropriate legal arrangements in place to facilitate this.

 The payout ensures business continuity by enabling the remaining shareholders to retain control of the company.
 Meanwhile, the family of the deceased (or the shareholder themselves, if they’re critically ill) is able to monetise the value of their shareholding.